the29a/xcp-ng-org/docs/architecture.md

 For implementation, you can take a look at: `drivers/xen/xenbus/xenbus_xs.c` and `drivers/xen/xenbus/xenbus_client.c`.

 Generally the communication is made between a `front` and `back` driver.
 The front driver is in the `DomU`, and the back in `Dom0`.
 For example it exists a `xen-blkfront.c` driver in the PV guest and a `blkback.c` driver in the host to support disk devices.
 This concept is called `split-driver model`.
-It's used for network layer too.
+It's used for the network layer too.

 Note: Like said in the top section, it's not always the case but we can avoid usage of a back driver, we can use a process in the host user space.
-It's the case of XCP-ng, `tapdisk`/`tapback` are used instead of `blkback` to talk with `blkfront`.
+In the case of XCP-ng, `tapdisk`/`tapback` are used instead of `blkback` to talk with `blkfront`.

 #### Negociation and connection